CrazyForks/BongoCat/README.md

 ## 🙏 Special Thanks
 > [!TIP]
 > Every step BongoCat takes is powered by the spirit of open source.
-We sincerely thank all our community contributors for their selfless contributions (listed below in chronological order by contribution date).
-It is your support that makes desktop companionship more free and genuine.❤️‍🔥
+We sincerely thank all our community contributors for their selfless contributions It is your support that makes desktop companionship more free and genuine.❤️‍🔥

 <a href="https://bongocat.pet">